srikanthmekala500/DSA-in-JavaScript/theory/react.md

 **Simple State Management:**

- - If your application has a relatively simple state or only needs to pass data down through a few levels of components, React Context can be an elegant solution without the overhead of Redux.
+ - If your application has a **relatively simple state or only needs to pass data down through a few levels of components**, React Context can be an elegant solution without the overhead of Redux.

-Avoiding Prop Drilling:
+**Avoiding Prop Drilling:**

-- Context is great for avoiding "prop drilling," where you have to pass props through many layers of components just to get data to a deeply nested component.
+- Context is great for avoiding "**prop drilling**," where you have to pass props through many layers of components just to get data to a deeply nested component.

 **Local State:**

 - If you only need to manage local state that doesn’t require complex actions or side effects, Context is a good fit.
 It’s built into React, making it easy to use without additional libraries.

-Theming and Global Settings:
+**Theming and Global Settings:**

 - Context is often used for global settings like themes, localization, or user authentication, where data needs to be accessible throughout the application.